Nielsen-Kellerman Compliance Statements

 NK’s suppliers are expected to establish their own conflict minerals policies, due diligence frameworks and management systems that are designed to prevent conflict minerals originating from the DRC or an adjoining country, to the extent that they benefit groups committing human rights violations, from being included in the products sold to NK.
 In the event NK determines that a supplier has failed to develop and implement reasonable steps to comply with this policy, NK reserves the right to take appropriate actions, which may include discontinuing the business relationship with the supplier.

-Information provided herein concerning the substance content of the NK Products represent NK's knowledge and belief as of the date that it is provided based upon certifications by NK's suppliers regarding the raw materials used in the manufacture of our products.
+Information provided herein concerning the substance content of the Covered NK Products represents NK's knowledge and belief as of the date that it is provided based upon certifications by NK’s suppliers regarding the raw materials used in the manufacture of the Covered NK Products.
 NK makes no representation or warranty as to the accuracy of information provided by third parties.
 NK has taken and continues to take reasonable steps to obtain representative and accurate information.
-In no event shall NK's liability to any customer arising in relation to this Conflict Minerals Policy exceed the total purchase price of the NK Products sold to that customer.

 NK is engaged in business activities around the world, some of which may involve contact with officials and representatives of non-U.S. governments or of companies owned in whole or in part by non-U.S. governments.
 Corruption is the willingness to act dishonestly in return for money or other gains.
 By wrongly benefitting a few individuals who abuse their power or position, it creates unfair competition, damages innovation, and undermines integrity.
 Because of the damage that corruption does to the public good, it is illegal around the world.

-NK, its officers, directors, employees, agents, and distributors acting on behalf of NK, wherever located, shall not offer, pay or give, promise to pay or give, or authorize the payment or giving of any money or anything of value, directly or indirectly to any foreign official.
+NK, its officers, directors, employees, agents, and distributors acting on behalf of any NK Company, wherever located, shall not offer, pay or give, promise to pay or give, or authorize the payment or giving of any money or anything of value, directly or indirectly to any foreign official.

-In addition, NK and its officers, directors, employees, partners, third parties, and agents shall not make any such offering or payment to any person knowing or having reason to believe that all or part of it could be used to make a corrupt payment to a foreign official.
+In addition, NK and all NK Company officers, directors, employees, partners, third parties, and agents shall not make any such offering or payment to any person knowing or having reason to believe that all or part of it could be used to make a corrupt payment to a foreign official.

 In addition, it is the policy of NK to not do business with persons or entities appearing on the U.S. Specially Designated Nationals and Blocked Persons (“SDN”) List.
 SDNs are persons with whom U.S. companies may not deal.
 Typically, SDNs have an economic or political relationship to a U.S.-sanctioned country but may be located outside that country.